 Moreover, you do not define an overall level of language (A1,A2,B1,B2,C1,C2) but your level for each language skill– Understanding (Listening and Reading), Speaking (Spoken Interaction and Spoken production) and Writing.

-If you find it tricky, you can use TrackTest English Level Test for evaluation at which English level you are.
+If you find the self-assessment difficult or you need also the proof of your English proficiency, you can use TrackTest English Level Test for online evaluation at which English level you are.

-TrackTest Level Test certificate result can be used in these sections:
+TrackTest English Level Test certificate result can be used in these sections:

 Do you need an English certificate?
 Start the English test